GavinVasandani/riscv_cpu_gv/personal-statements/junyi.md

 ## **Single cycle CPU**

-In this part of the project, I was responsible creating top module to connect all the components.
+In this part of the project, I was responsible of creating top module to connect all the components, and fix syntex errors.

 - ### Test Bench